 Does this mean that an exposure might be harmful at certain times during pregnancy but not at other times?

 Yes.
 Imagine your doctor gives you a new medication to take during your third trimester.
 We will call this “Medication A.” You read that Medication A increases the chance for heart defects.
 This means that babies may have a higher chance for major heart defects if their mothers’ take this medication during the heart’s critical period of development.
-We know that the heart’s critical period of development is from 3 to 6 embryonic weeks.
+We know that the heart’s critical period of development is from 3 to 6 embryonic weeks (5 to 8 gestational weeks).
 This means that using this medication in the third trimester cannot cause a major heart defect.
-You should always talk to your health care provider before starting or stopping any medication.
+Always talk to your health care provider before starting or stopping any medication.

 - Bleyl SB and Schoenwolf GC, 2010.
 What is the timeline of important events during pregnancy that may be disrupted by a teratogenic exposure?
 Teratology Primer, edited by Barbara Hales et al. The Teratology Society.